 Find a way to promote your content through ads.
 If you don’t have any money to invest, flip something on eBay, take that money, and run ads with it.

 The second way to get attention is by hacking culture.
 If you can understand what’s truly relevant in culture, you can create unbelievable opportunity for yourself.
-Culture hacking deserves its own blog post, but the best advice I can give here is to take advantage of influencers.
+Culture hacking deserves its own blog post, but the best advice I can give here is to take advantage of influencer marketing.

 Message anyone who’s got 500-1000+ followers.
 See how you can add value.
 Hit them up on Instagram DM.
 If you’ve got a restaurant, you can offer them a personalized coupon for free food.
 If you’ve got a plumbing service, give them a free evaluation.
 Message them, connect, add value, and in return, they might give some awareness to your brand.

 Being a personal brand for the sake of being a personal brand is usually the quickest way to not be a personal brand.
-The first step to building brand is to be self aware about what you have to add to the conversation.
-You have to understand what you do and the things you want to talk about,.
+The first step to building a brand is to be self aware about what you have to add to the conversation.
+You have to understand what you do and the things you want to talk about.

 I’ve talked a LOT for the past decade, but within a very narrow area.
 I haven’t talked about healthcare or geopolitical issues.
 I haven’t added my two cents to every pop culture situation.
 I talk about the things I know — communication in a modern world.

 If you’re not an expert yet, you can talk about your process of becoming an expert.
 Document the journey.

-5. Document over create
+5. Document Over Create

 If you want to be heard on social media, you have to put out a LOT of content.
 You should be doing a long form vlog or podcast at least once a week.
 You should be posting on Instagram and Snapchat at least 6-7 times a day.

 Now, that sounds like a lot…and it is.
-But here’s one great piece of advice that’ll help: Document.
+But here’s one great piece of advice that’ll help.
+Document.
 Don’t create.

-Think of it like Keeping up with the Kardashians vs Star Wars and Friends.
+Think of it like Keeping Up with the Kardashians vs. Star Wars and Friends.
 One is more practical to create, while the other takes some creativity in coming up with stories.
 The first is simple for most people (including myself).
 The second is harder.
 You can go through the process of fabricating your life on the internet to make yourself seem like an “expert” — or you could just be yourself.

 One of the biggest mistakes that people make when building their personal brand is trying to “oversell” themselves.
 They front.
 They try to act bigger than they actually are.
 The reality is, it’s much more valuable to talk about the process than the advice you think you should be giving people.

 Ultimately, the game is simple, my friends.
 Know what you’re talking about, put out content around it, and run ads.
 Watch what happens to your personal brand / business.

 The reason so many influencers get commoditized is because they only show one side of their personality.
 For example, if you’re an attractive fitness model on Instagram, brands that are looking to sponsor you will put you in the same “bucket” as all the other attractive fitness models on Instagram.

 A lot of influencers are scared to post different sides of their personality because those posts won’t get as much engagement.
 If their followers are following them for one thing (i.e. fitness), they won’t always like it when they post about something like food, travel, or business…but it’s something that will change the course of your personal brand.

-Even if you’re not an “influencer” looking to get brand sponsorship, showing different aspects of your personality will get people more invested in your journey.
-It shows your audience who you are.
+Even if you’re not an “influencer” looking to get brand sponsorships, showing different aspects of your personality will get people more invested in your journey.
+It shows your targeted audience who you are.
 Even if a number of people stop following you or stop engaging, 30% of your audience will start looking up to you in a different way.

 That’s the key to positioning your brand in a way that separates you from everybody else in your space.

 My entire company is a “mistake” on paper.
 The entire VaynerX machine — PureWow, One37pm, all of it — is not smart for me to do.
-It doesn’t help my short term finances.
+It doesn’t help my short-term finances.

 As an entrepreneur, I’m in the prime of my career right now.
 I’m in my 40s.
 I worked hard to set a great foundation for myself in my 20s by building my dad’s liquor store to a $60 million revenue business, and I grew VaynerMedia to $150 million+ in revenue in a short period of time also.
 It’s taken an enormous amount of discipline for me to spend my late 30s and early 40s building a “framework” for the rest of my life, especially since we’ve had a great economy for the last decade.

 It would’ve been a lot “smarter” for me to monetize my information, sell courses, start a mastermind, and be more aggressive with monetizing my audience.
 Why don’t I?
 It’s because I know that prioritizing my overall brand over short-term sales is what will bring me more respect, admiration, and wealth in the long run.

 In my 30s, I grew a YouTube show around my family’s liquor business called Wine Library TV.
 On that show, I talked to people about wine.
 I would describe wines in ways that nobody else did at the time.
 I said certain wines tasted like Whatchamacallit bars, or that a particular wine tasted like someone opened a racquetball case.
 None of the wine “thought leaders” at the time had described wine in this way.
 Describing wines the way I did lowered the amount of “reach” I had with Wine Library TV.
 It wasn’t something that the Food Network or other TV shows were receptive to in the beginning, but it was me.

-I still leave money on the table to this day because I care about authenticity over short term dollars.
+I still leave money on the table to this day because I care about authenticity over short-term dollars.
 The fact that I curse so much in so many of my videos limits the number of speaking gigs I can get.
-But I’m from New Jersey, cursing is just part of how I talk — so I refuse to water it down.
+But I’m from New Jersey; cursing is just part of how I talk — so I refuse to water it down.

 The truth is, people who are “fake” will never last.
 It’s like hip hop artists who fizzle out after having one or two big hits.
 It’s like entrepreneurs who call themselves CEOs and look the part but don’t actually know how to run a business.

-The best strategy for building a personal brand is to be 100% “you”, without watering down your personality in any way.
+The best strategy for building a personal brand is to be 100% “you,” without watering down your personality in any way.

 I put out a massive 86-page deck talking about how I create and distribute content around my personal brand.
 There are a lot of moving parts, but ultimately, this is the core piece: